eloquent/phony/doc/index.md

 [the exporter]: #the-exporter
 [the generator answer api]: #the-generator-answer-api
 [the generator verification result api]: #the-generator-verification-result-api
+[the iterable verification result api]: #the-iterable-verification-result-api
 [the matcher api]: #the-matcher-api
 [the mock api]: #the-mock-api
 [the mock builder api]: #the-mock-builder-api
 [the order verification api]: #the-order-verification-api
 [the spy api]: #the-spy-api
 [the stub api]: #the-stub-api
-[the traversable verification result api]: #the-traversable-verification-result-api
 [the verification output api]: #the-verification-output-api
 [the verification result api]: #the-verification-result-api
 [the wildcard matcher api]: #the-wildcard-matcher-api